beanvalidation/beanvalidation.org/1.1/index.md

 ## History

-If you are interested in the various drafts that lead to Bean Validation 1.1, check out the [history page](/1.1/history/).
+If you are interested in the various drafts that led to Bean Validation 1.1, check out the [history page](/1.1/history/).

 [spec]: spec/